Engineering Management Master of Science Degree

 - Engineering Management MS

-An engineering management master’s degree that combines your engineering knowledge with business insights to successfully manage engineering or technology initiatives.
+An engineering management MS that combines your engineering knowledge with business insights to successfully manage engineering or technology initiatives.

 Overview for Engineering Management MS

-The master of science in engineering management uses a blend of industrial and systems engineering courses, and courses from Saunders College of Business, to focus on management of engineering and technological business challenges.
+The master's in engineering management uses a blend of industrial and systems engineering courses and courses from Saunders College of Business to focus on management of engineering and technological business challenges.
 It combines technological expertise with managerial skills.

 RIT’s Engineering Management Master’s Degree

 Engineering management is concerned with understanding the technology involved in an engineering project and the management process through which the technology is applied.
-This engineering management master’s degree deals with the dual role of the engineering manager, both as a technologist and a manager.
-The program provides a background in areas commonly needed in this role, such as organizational behavior, finance, and accounting, decision making under uncertainty, and the engineering product development value chain.
+This engineering management degree deals with the dual role of the engineering manager, both as a technologist and a manager.
+The master's in engineering management provides a background in areas commonly needed in this role, such as organizational behavior, finance and accounting, decision-making under uncertainty, and the engineering product development value chain.
 Students may choose one of three focus areas: supply chain, production systems, or sustainability.

-The engineering management master’s degree is a blend of courses from the department of industrial and systems engineering in RIT’s Kate Gleason College of Engineering and Saunders College of Business.
+This collaborative master's of management for engineers is a blend of courses from the department of industrial and systems engineering in RIT’s Kate Gleason College of Engineering and Saunders College of Business.
 This creates a hybrid curriculum combining technological expertise with managerial skills.

-Students in the engineering management program often take advantage of cooperative education opportunities.
-Cooperative education is optional but strongly encouraged for graduate students in the engineering management master’s program.
-Co-op is hands-on, paid career experience where you can experience in industry before you graduate.
-Students’ co-op experiences enrich classroom discussions, and set our students apart in the job market.
+Students in the master's in engineering management program often take advantage of cooperative education opportunities.
+Cooperative education is optional but strongly encouraged for graduate students pursuing an engineering management degree.
+Co-op is hands-on, paid career experience where you can gain experience in industry before you graduate.
+Students’ co-op experiences enrich classroom discussions and set our students apart in the job market.

 -